aselewa/dropseqRunner/README.md

 cd dropseqRunner
-conda env create -f environment.yaml conda activate dropRunner python makeref.py --fasta path/to/fasta --gtf /path/to/gtf --outDir name_of_output_dir
+conda env create -f environment.yaml conda activate dropRunner python makeref.py --fasta path/to/fasta \
+                  --gtf /path/to/gtf \
+                  --outDir name_of_output_dir
-python dropRunner.py  --R1 abs/path/to/{}.R1.fastq.gz --R2 abs/path/to/{}.R2.fastq.gz --indices path/to/makeref/indices
+python dropRunner.py  --R1 path/to/{}.R1.fastq.gz \
+                      --R2 path/to/{}.R2.fastq.gz \
+                      --indices path/to/makeref/indices \
+                      --protocol drop
 ```

 ## Getting started

-dropRunner is a Snakemake-based pipeline for processing single-cell RNA-seq data from the Drop-seq platform.
+dropRunner is a Snakemake-based pipeline for processing single-cell RNA-seq data from the Drop-seq and 10x platform.
 We utilize STARsolo for alignment and constructing the digital expression matrix.
 We also supply a detailed report in HTML format that shows the sequencing statistics, as well as read distribution across the genome.
 The pipeline only works on Linux systems (excluding Windows linux subsystem).

 ### Setting up conda